Carli Lloyd: 2015 FIFA Women's World Cup

-In April 2015, Lloyd was named by head coach Jill Ellis to the 23-player roster for the 2015 FIFA Women's World Cup in Canada.
-Lloyd captained the team during four of the team's matches, including the quarterfinal against China, in which she scored the winning goal on her 200th cap, semi-final against Germany and final against Japan, and scored six goals during the tournament, finishing the tournament on a four-game goalscoring streak that spanned the knockout stage and that culminated in a hat-trick in the game's opening 16 minutes during the final against Japan.
-The last goal was hailed by Reuters as "one of the most remarkable goals ever witnessed in a Women's World Cup", and featured Lloyd catching Japanese goalkeeper Ayumi Kaihori off her line and chipping her virtually from the halfway line.
+Lloyd captained the national team during four matches of the 2015 FIFA Women's World Cup in Canada.
+During the quarterfinal against China, she scored the winning goal in her 200th international appearance.
+In the final against Japan, she scored a hat-trick within the first 16 minutes.
+Her last goal was scored from just past the halfway line, and was hailed by Simon Evans of Reuters as "one of the most remarkable goals ever witnessed in a Women's World Cup".
+The goal earned Lloyd a nomination for the FIFA Puskás Award.
+The U.S. defeated Japan 5–2, becoming the first nation to win the Women's World Cup three times.

-For her efforts in leading the United States to a record third World Cup title, and first since 1999, she won the Golden Ball as the best player of the tournament.
-While Lloyd's six goals were enough to match Célia Šašić as the tournament's top scorer, Šašić won the Golden Boot for playing fewer minutes and Lloyd was awarded the Silver Boot.
-Lloyd also became the first woman to score a hat-trick in a World Cup final and the first player, male or female, to do so since Geoff Hurst did so for England against West Germany at Wembley in 1966.
-Only one player has since replicated the feat – Kylian Mbappé for France against Argentina in Lusail, Qatar in 2022.
-Furthermore, her third goal earned her a nomination for the FIFA Puskás Award, FIFA's annual award for Goal of the Year.
-Finally, Lloyd is the only player to have scored a hat-trick in normal time of a World Cup final; Hurst scored two goals in extra time and Mbappé one.
+Lloyd won the Golden Ball as the best player of the tournament.
+While her six goals were enough to match Célia Šašić as the tournament's top scorer, Šašić won the Golden Boot for playing fewer minutes, which meant Lloyd was awarded the Silver Boot.
+Lloyd became the first woman to score a hat-trick in a World Cup final and the first player of any gender to do so since Geoff Hurst in 1966.
+She is the only player who has scored a hat-trick in regulation time in a World Cup final.

+Following the U.S. victory at the World Cup, Lloyd and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
+Each player received a key to the city from Mayor Bill de Blasio.
+In October of the same year, the team was honored by President Barack Obama at the White House.

+2016 Summer Olympics in Rio de Janeiro

+Lloyd scored the first goal for the U.S. at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Her goal helped lift the U.S. to a 2–0 win over New Zealand in the group stage.

 2019 FIFA Women's World Cup

-Lloyd scored in her first two games of the 2019 FIFA Women's World Cup; one against Thailand and two against Chile.
-Hence, she became the first player to score in six straight Women's World Cup matches.
+Lloyd scored in her first two games of the 2019 FIFA Women's World Cup: one against Thailand and two against Chile.
+She became the first player to score in six straight Women's World Cup matches.

-Reaching her 300th cap, 2019–2021
+2021: 300th international appearance and Tokyo Olympics

-On April 10, 2021, Lloyd earned her 300th cap in a friendly match against Sweden to become the third player to achieve that feat after Kristine Lilly and Christie Pearce.
-On June 14, 2021, she became the oldest player at 38 years and 332 days to score for the United States in a 4–0 win over Jamaica at the BBVA Stadium, and thereby beating the record previously held by Kristine Lilly (38 years, 264 days).
+On April 10, 2021, Lloyd appeared in her 300th international game, a friendly match against Sweden.
+She became the third soccer player of any gender to earn 300 international caps, after Kristine Lilly and Christie Pearce.
+Lloyd would finish her career with 316 international caps; she currently ranks third all-time in caps behind Lilly and Christine Sinclair.
+On June 14, the 38-year-old Lloyd became the oldest player to score for the United States, during a 4–0 win over Jamaica.